Approximating the partition function of the ferromagnetic Potts model: Introduction

 Greater progress has been made in the negative direction.
-Goldberg and Jerrum~\cite{tuttepaper} showed, under the reasonable complexity-theoretic assumption $\mathrm{RP}\not=\mathrm{NP}$, that no FPRAS exists for $\Tutte(q,\gamma)$ for a wide range of values for the parameters $(q,\gamma)$.
+Goldberg and Jerrum~\citeyear{tuttepaper} showed, under the reasonable complexity-theoretic assumption $\mathrm{RP}\not=\mathrm{NP}$, that no FPRAS exists for $\Tutte(q,\gamma)$ for a wide range of values of the parameters $(q,\gamma)$.
 Stated informally, $\mathrm{RP}\not=\mathrm{NP}$ is the assumption that there are problems in NP that cannot be decided by a polynomial-time randomised algorithm.
 Intuitively, it is only slightly stronger than the more usual $\mathrm{P}\not=\mathrm{NP}$ assumption.
-As an indicative example of what is known, the intractability result of~\cite{tuttepaper} covers the entire half-plane $\gamma<-2$ except for the tractable case $q=1$ and the case $q=2$ where the problem is equivalent to approximately counting perfect matchings.
+Note that the claim that no FPRAS exists is stronger than it may appear at first sight.
+By a folklore observation (see \S\ref{sec:FPRAS}), ruling out an FRPAS also rules out polynomial-time approximation algorithms with constant (or even polynomial) factor error.
+As an indicative example of what is known about the Tutte polynomial, the intractability result of \cite{tuttepaper} covers the entire half-plane $\gamma<-2$ except for the tractable case $q=1$ and the case $q=2$ where the problem is equivalent to approximately counting perfect matchings.
 Similar results apply when $q/\gamma<-2$.
-The restriction to planar graphs was treated in a follow-up paper~\cite{planartutte}.
+The restriction to planar graphs was treated in a follow-up paper \cite{planartutte}.
 However none of the existing intractability results apply to the region $q>0$ and $\gamma>0$ that concerns us here, and which is perhaps the one of greatest physical interest.

 Our goal here is to present the first evidence that $\Tutte(q,\gamma)$ is computationally hard in the region $q>2$ and $\gamma>0$, i.e., the region corresponding to the ferromagnetic Potts model with $q>2$ states.
 We achieve this, but under a stronger complexity-theoretic assumption than $\mathrm{RP}\not=\mathrm{NP}$.
 To explain this assumption, a digression into computational complexity is required.